ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/04-StatsAnalysisOmicsData.md

 ![Gene Model Expression Coverage Plot](../fig/fadedCoverage_dp_gene15097.jpeg){: width="800" }

 A benefit of being able to map transcript reads is the ability to [determine the differential expression][deAnalysis] of genes under stress.
 Remember that transcripts produced by RNA sequencing technologies are fragments of gene sequences that have been transcribed (expressed).

+> ## Scripting & Pipelining Tip!
+>
+> Remember that the primary benefit of scripting is the ability to save modular pieces of code to re-use later.
+As a first step to designing a pipeline, it is a good idea to work through a simple example using data.
+While you are working through the exercises in this workshop, make sure to store the pieces of code that you write to perform each task.
+>
+> Recall that the file extension for R scripts is **.r** or **.R**.
+>
+> **Note:** it is highly recommended that you also write a comment for each piece of code that states why you are using that piece of code.
+Also, you may wish to leave a comment about the purpose, or what that piece of code does.
+{: .callout}

 ### Coding Challenge